Larry Ferlazzo’s Websites of the Day…

 Speak Truth To Power is a project of the Robert F. Kennedy Center for Justice and Human Rights that includes a curriculum of seventeen lessons.
 The lessons include ones on genocide and human trafficking.
 They would have to be modified for English Language Learners, but they look useful.
 They include videos but, unfortunately, they’re all on YouTube, which make them inaccessible (online, at least) for most students).

 Suspected war criminal Ratko Mladic was recently arrested.
 He is accused of being responsible for committing horrific war crimes against Bosnian Muslims.
-His crimes may, or may not, exactly fit the definition of “genocide,” but they’re close enough, so I’m adding resources on him to The Best Resources For Learning About Genocide:
+His crimes may, or may not, exactly fit the definition of “genocide,” but they’re close enough.

 Here’s a lesson on his arrest for English Language Learners.